betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 <!--- WARNING: DO NOT EDIT!
 Auto-generated with wikize_refs.py from ApolloGuidanceComputerPart2.md --->
-# Pre-Reference Version: Celebrating Apollo's 50th Anniversary: The Oldest Code on GitHub
+# Celebrating Apollo's 50th Anniversary: The Oldest Code on GitHub

 **Hero Image:**